History Files

 Nubia was renowned for its gold deposits, according to Geoff Emberling of the University of Chicago's Oriental Institute, as published by National Geographic News.
 Even now, panning for gold was a traditional activity in the area.

 Ancient Egypt conquered Kush (Nubia) around 2500 BC, proving that a kingdom existed by this time.
 This would seem to be the same land as that of the kingdom of Punt or Put which is sometimes described as being known as Libya in Greek texts.
-However, the Greeks used 'Libya' to describe a broad sweep of the North African territories.
+However, the Greeks used 'Libya' to describe a broad sweep of North African territory.

 Some images and original text copyright © BBC or affiliates.
 Reproduction is made on a 'fair dealing' basis for the purpose of disseminating relevant information to a specific audience.
 No breach of copyright is intended or inferred.